dannydb/dannydb.github.io/index.md

 layout: home
 body_class: homepage
 title: Danny DeBelius
-description: > # this means to ignore newlines until "baseurl:"
- I‘m an editor, designer and developer at <a href="https://nytimes.com">The New York Times</a>.
+description: I‘m an editor, designer and developer at <a href="https://nytimes.com">The New York Times</a>.
 ---